Fighting For The Future

 Well, it turns out that there are plenty kids that want to do something about it!
 On November 28th, students from all over the country are walking out of school in protest for the environment (The Guardian).
-They want the parliament to take emergency action, and will continue to hold protests until the government recognizes the very serious danger posed by human-derived climate change.
+They want parliament to take emergency action.
+These youth activists will continue to hold protests until their government recognizes the very serious danger posed by human-derived climate change.

 Holding Out Hope

-Watching so many young people take action is amazing!
+Watching so many young people take up climate activism is amazing!
 It certainly helps keep me hopeful.
 If people continue to turn up in such numbers, it will inevitably force governments to respond.
-These inspirational activists are helping to generate the political will that is so desperately required.
+These inspirational activists are helping generate the political will that is so desperately needed.
 In so doing, we can succeed in implementing the changes needed to avoid further catastrophic warming.

 It’s tough!
 No doubt about it.
 It’s crazy difficult to change the status quo.
-But it’s happened before, and it can happen again.
+It has happened before, and it can happen again.
 It’s certainly worth the struggle and we really no longer have a choice.
 Society needs to adapt, and operate in such a way as to live within the limitations of our environment.

 It’s either that, or we will find ourselves going the way of the dinosaurs that we are currently burning for fuel.
 We can and must do better!
 I’m sincerely and totally grateful to all these young activists.
 They are quite literally fighting for the future, and I commend them for it.